 - Click OK to add the style to the project.

-- Highlight the style and click OK.
+- Click a style to select it and click OK.

 Add a style to all new projects

-- Open the catalog view.
+- Open a catalog view.

 - Browse to the folder that contains the style.